 Serotonin is considered a natural mood stabilizer.
 It impacts every part of your body, from your emotions to your motor skills.
 It helps with important function daily activities like sleeping, eating, and digesting.

 Serotonin is also called ‘happy hormone’ because of its ability to generate positivity.
 Serotonin flows when you feel significant or important.
 Loneliness and depression emerge when serotonin is low.
 Remembering past victorious moments allows the brain to re-live the experience resulting in the production of Serotonin.
 This is because our brain cannot differentiate what is real and what is unreal.
 If you need a serotonin boost during a stressful day, take a few moments to reflect on a past achievements and victories.

-Endorphins can be produced by the central nervous system and pituitary gland.
+Endorphins is produced by the central nervous system and pituitary gland.
 Stress and pain are the two most common factors leading to the release of Endorphins.
 It acts as a natural analgesic for diminishing your perception of pain.

 For example: When we exercise, the body releases Endorphins.
 This hormone helps the body cope with the pain of exercising and keeps us going.

 Along with exercise, laughter is one of the easiest ways to induce endorphin release.
 Even the anticipation and expectation of laughter; e.g. attending a comedy show, increases levels of endorphins.
 Taking your sense of humor to work, forwarding that funny email, and finding several things to laugh at during the day is a great way to keep your Endorphins flowing.

 - Do charity or give a hug to your loved one to release Oxytocin

 - Expose yourself to the sun for 20 minutes; promotes vitamin D and serotonin production